uhppoted/uhppote-core/README.md

 Adds or updates a card record on the controller.

-NOTE:
+NOTES:
-   The UHPPOTE access controller has a weird behaviour around the PIN field.
+1. The UHPPOTE access controller has a weird behaviour around the PIN field.
 According to the SDK documentation, valid PINs are in the range 0 to 999999.
 However the controller will accept a PIN number out of that range and only keep the lower 7 nibbles of the 32-bit unsigned value. e.g: